- Create a wallet

 > MPC Wallets.

-- Select your vault and then click the Manage Share Management icon
+Select your vault and then click the Key Share Management icon

 on the upper right hand corner.

-- In the Key Group Management page, locate your key share holder group, and check the status indicator next to each key share holder:
+In the Key Share Management page, locate your server signer, and check the status indicator:

-- 🟢 Green dot: The co-signer is online and ready to sign transactions
+- 🟢 Green dot: The signer is online and ready to sign transactions

-- No dot: The co-signer is offline and cannot sign transactions.
+- No dot: The signer is offline and cannot sign transactions.

 Monitor the withdrawal status